imcbsglobal/MY_OMEGA_BACKEND/doc/interview_management_api_documentation.md

 **Endpoint:** `GET /api/interview-management/ongoing-interviews/`

 **Description:** Get all interviews where the CV status is currently `ongoing`.
+Returns complete CV data including CV file URLs and all candidate details.
 Use this endpoint to display the list of interviews in progress.

 **Success Response (200 OK):**
 ```json